Hot Springs Village

 A dental implant mimics the entire structure of a natural tooth, from root to crown.
 The implant’s post is placed in your jawbone to provide a stable foundation for an artificial tooth.
 With your implant securely in place, you can bite and chew confidently and avoid many of the jawbone and health-related problems that can occur due to missing teeth.

 Dentures are a very popular way to replace clusters of missing teeth or all of the teeth in the upper and/or lower jaw.
 They are crafted from ceramic teeth anchored to an acrylic base.
 When we fit you for dentures, we will ensure that they look natural, fit comfortably and enable normal biting and chewing function.

 Your temporomandibular joint, or TMJ, controls your ability to open and close your mouth so you can eat, speak, laugh and yawn.
 If the jaw joint sustains a direct injury or deteriorates from arthritis or another degenerative disorder, we refer to the resulting complications as TMJ disorder (TMD).
 Our team offers comprehensive care for TMD, and can help you reclaim normal or close-to-normal jaw function.

-To discuss your personal dental needs with Dr. Porter, we invite you to reach out to the team at Porter Dental Health Clinic.
+To discuss your personal dental needs with Drs.
+Porter or Warren, we invite you to reach out to the team at Porter Dental Health Clinic.
 Please call or email us today.